stephan-kim/stephan-kim.github.io/travel-info.markdown

 Take a train to the town of Werfen (just a few stops), and hike up to <a href="https://en.wikipedia.org/wiki/Eisriesenwelt" target="_blank">the world's largest ice cave</a> (or simply take the cable car).
+Plan at least half a day.
 The tours are quite something and two of Stephan's friends used to be tour guides there when they were still students.
 Ask Georg (the guy with the big gun) about the dragons.
+Also, both offered to give a tour there to our guests, so let us know if you want to take them up on this offer!

 ![Werfen Ice Cave](https://upload.wikimedia.org/wikipedia/commons/thumb/4/44/Eisriesenwelt_Werfen_Austria_02.jpg/640px-Eisriesenwelt_Werfen_Austria_02.jpg)

-Image Source: <a href="https://commons.wikimedia.org/wiki/File:Eisriesenwelt_Werfen_Austria_02.jpg">wikimedia</a>.
+*Image Source: <a href="https://commons.wikimedia.org/wiki/File:Eisriesenwelt_Werfen_Austria_02.jpg">wikimedia</a>.*

 #### Salzburg